-However, what these two mummies represented is only a part of the story and Dr Javitt and her counterparts at the museum told press that they are planning to get back to work next week with the specific goals of determining the origins of the pair of mummies.
-And to solve the mystery of exactly whose soul the child and bird mummies were designed to protect, the doctor said she and her team will work like "anatomic and archaeological detectives” until they answer all of remaining questions.
+However, what these two mummies represented is only a part of the story and Dr Javitt and her counterparts at the museum told press that they were planning to get back to work with the specific goals of determining the origins of the pair of mummies.
+And to solve the mystery of exactly whose soul the child and bird mummies were designed to protect, the doctor said she and her team would work like "anatomic and archaeological detectives” until they answer all of remaining questions.

 Top image: A child mummy discovered in an ancient Egyptian tomb was not human.
 Credit: Pen News / Rambam Health Care Campus